-The protection-goal-oriented procedures do not require the identification of the actual event but are rather guided by the observable plant conditions (symptoms).
-The operating manual lists the corresponding plant parameters for every protection goal according to which the observance of the requirements of the protection goals is to be checked.
-Each of the descriptions of the protection-goal-oriented procedures is structured as follows:
+The fundamental-safety-functions-oriented procedures do not require the identification of the actual event but are rather guided by the observable plant conditions (symptoms).
+The operating manual lists the corresponding plant parameters for every fundamental safety function which have to be checked.
+Each description of the fundamental-safety-function-oriented procedures is structured as follows:

-- definition, - list of the important plant parameters, - list of the important operating and limiting values, - conditions under which the available measures are effective, - description of the measures for ensuring that the protection goal criteria are met, - general remarks and pertinent diagrams.
+- definition, - list of the important plant parameters, - list of the important operating and limiting values, - conditions under which the available measures are effective, - description of the measures for ensuring that the protection criteria are met, and - general remarks and pertinent diagrams.

-If the protection goal criteria cannot be fulfilled, the measures of accident management, treated in the accident management manual (→ Chapter 18 (1)), have to be applied according to additionally specified criteria.
+If the fundamental safety function criteria cannot be met, the accident management measures, treated in the accident management manual ( $\rightarrow$ Chapter 18 (1)), have to be applied according to additionally specified criteria.

-Event-oriented procedures
+Event-oriented procedures in case of design basis accidents

-Event-oriented procedures are applied if none of the protection goals is endangered and if the event can clearly be assigned to an accident type (e.g. loss-of-coolant accident, failure of heat removal without loss of coolant, external impact).
+Event-oriented procedures are applied if none of the fundamental safety functions is endangered and if the event can clearly be assigned to an accident type (e.g. loss-of-coolant accident, failure of heat removal without loss of coolant, external impact).
 By means of detailed step programmes, the plant is brought into a long-term safe condition.
-In parallel, it is checked regularly whether the protection goal criteria are continued to be fulfilled.
-Detecting that one of the protection goal criteria failed, the event-oriented procedures will immediately be interrupted to return to the protection-goal-oriented procedures in order to bring the plant parameters concerned back into the normal range.
+In parallel, it is checked regularly whether the fundamental safety functions criteria are met still.
+Detecting that one of the criteria failed, the event-oriented procedures will immediately be interrupted to return to the fundamental-safety-functions-oriented procedures in order to bring the respective plant parameters back into normal range.